coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 So in the same directory, I ran:

 ```
-# EC2 - as trackerr-user
+# EC2
-sudo apt-get install libsqlite3-dev
+trackerr-user$ sudo apt-get install libsqlite3-dev
 ```

 I ran `bundle install` once more, and everything came together.

-I could have re-written this guide, but I wanted to include a common error (I have done this... multiple times) and demonstrate that even people who write guides about web development are not infallible, despite what some folks seem to say.
+I could have re-written this guide, but I wanted to include a common error (I have made this bundler mistake... multiple times) and demonstrate that even people who write guides about web development are not infallible, despite what some folks seem to say.

-If you've had to troubleshoot like I did, here's what we need to run, now that everything is in the right place:
+If you've had to troubleshoot like I did, here's a re-cap of the commands you should run now htat you've fixed your errors.
+Don't worry if you did successfully run these before and are running them again, all of them are fine to duplicate.
+May as well just give it a go.

 ```
-# EC2 - as trackerr-user
+# EC2
-cd ~/trackerr
+trackerr-user$ cd ~/trackerr
-bundle install
+trackerr-user$ bundle install
-yarn
+trackerr-user$ yarn
-RAILS_ENV=production bundle exec rake db:create
+trackerr-user$ RAILS_ENV=production bundle exec rake db:create
-RAILS_ENV=production rake db:migrate
+trackerr-user$ RAILS_ENV=production rake db:migrate
 ```

 You'll notice we set RAILS_ENV to production there twice.
 We don't want to have to do that every time (or worse - forget we have to do that everytime).
 So let's add it to our bash profile.

 ```
-# EC2 - as trackerr-user
+# EC2
-cd ~
-vim .bashrc
+trackerr-user$ vim ~/.bashrc
 ```

 And add `export RAILS_ENV="production"` to the bottom of your file.

 Go ahead and restart bash by running `bash`.
-Now check your env variables with `printenv` and make sure RAILS_ENV="production"
+Now check your env variables with `printenv` and make sure `RAILS_ENV="production"` appears somewhere there.

 Now we need to configure Unicorn and Nginx, we'll be following the guide at [https://www.digitalocean.com/community/tutorials/how-to-deploy-a-rails-app-with-unicorn-and-nginx-on-ubuntu-14-04] from the **Install Unicorn** section down.
+We don't need the beginning of that article, since we've done much of that already.

 This is a great example of making changes to our app on a local machine and having them take effect on the server.

 We need to add the unicorn gem to our gemfile, so on your local machine, add a gemfile group for production.
 I like to put it under the block that reads something like:

 ```
+# ~/dev/trackerr/Gemfile
 group :test do
 ...
 end
 ```

-- I then add:
+I then add:

 ```
+# ~/dev/trackerr/Gemfile
 group :production do
     gem 'unicorn'
 end